4 Antiretroviral drugs

 4-22 What is a first-line combination commonly used for children in South Africa?

-This depends on the child’s age, body weight and whether there was exposure to nevirapine at birth:
+This depends on the child’s age body weight and gestational age:

-- For children younger than 4 weeks of age the first line combination is two ‘nucs’ together with a non-nuc.
-Therefore, the preferred combination is AZT and 3TC plus nevirapine.
+For children younger than 4 weeks of age and below 3 kg body weight the first line combination is two ‘nucs’ together with a non-nuc.
+Therefore, the preferred combination is AZT and 3TC plus NVP.
 This combination is chosen because it causes few serious side effects during the neonatal period.

-A combination of AZT, 3TC and Nevirapine is used in the newborn period
+A combination of AZT, 3TC and NVP is used in the newborn period

-For children aged between 1 month and three years or weighing between 3 and 10 kg in South Africa, the first-line combination is again two ‘nucs’ together with a ‘PI’.
+For children aged 4 weeks or older and weighing between 3 and 20 kg in South Africa, the first-line combination is again two ‘nucs’ together with a ‘PI’.
 Therefore the common combination for most young children after the newborn period is ABC and 3TC plus lopinavir/ritonavir.
 Unless contraindicated, all these younger patients should be started on this regimen.
 This combination is chosen for its effectiveness and availability, few serious side effects and low cost.
-It also avoids nevirapine which is widely used in antiretroviral prophylaxis at birth.
+It also avoids NVP which is widely used in antiretroviral prophylaxis at birth.

-A combination of ABC, 3TC and lopinavir/ritonavir is used in small children between one month and three years of age.
+A combination of ABC, 3TC and lopinavir/ritonavir is used in small children with a body weight between 3 and 20 kg.

-For children three years and older or weighing more than 10 kg, the first-line combination is two ‘nucs’ together with a ‘non-nuc’.
-A combination of ABC, 3TC and efavirenz is used.
-Therefore antiretroviral treatment for older children is usually started with a combination of ABC and 3TC plus efavirenz.
+For children less than 10 years of age and weighing between 20 and 35 kg, the first-line combination is two ‘nucs’ together with an ‘II’.
+A combination of ABC, 3TC and DTG is used.
+Therefore antiretroviral treatment for older children is usually started with a combination of ABC and 3TC plus DTG.

-A combination of ABC, 3TC and efavirenz is used for chilren three years and older.
+A combination of ABC, 3TC and DTG is used for children less than 10 years of age and weighing between 20 and 35 kg.

-4-23 Why are children older than one month not given nevirapine?
+4-23 Why are children older than 4 weeks not given NVP?

-If nevirapine is used alone, or in combination with AZT, for the prevention of mother-to-child transmission of HIV, the infant may become resistant to both nevirapine and efavirenz for months after delivery.
-Therefore, these nevirapine-exposed infants should ideally be given a first-line combination of ABC, 3TC and lopinavir/ritonavir.
-This is the current practice for all children aged between 1 month and three years in South Africa as many HIV-exposed infants would have been given nevirapine after birth.
+If NVP is used alone, or in combination with AZT, for the prevention of mother-to-child transmission of HIV, the infant may become resistant to both NVP and EFV for months after delivery.
+Therefore, these NVP-exposed infants should ideally be given a first-line combination of ABC, 3TC and lopinavir/ritonavir.
+This is the current practice for all children more than 4 weeks of age and between 3 and 20 kg bodyweight in South Africa as many HIV-exposed infants would have been given NVP after birth.

-The only exception in young children is starting first-line antiretroviral treatment during the first month of life, when it is safer to administer nevirapine instead of lopinavir/ritonavir.
+The only exception in young children is starting first-line antiretroviral treatment during the first 4 weeks of life, when it is safer to administer NVP instead of lopinavir/ritonavir.

-- It is currently not known how long the nevirapine-resistant HIV remains after prophylaxis at birth.
-Efavirenz is used in small children in some countries, but only with careful monitoring of drug levels.
+- It is currently not known how long the NVP-resistant HIV remains after prophylaxis at birth.
+EFV is used in small children in some countries, but only with careful monitoring of drug levels.

 4-24 What is a second-line combination?